Naturally, each dog breed is unique and distinct in its own special way.

 Knowing in advance which illnesses and disease can affect your pet is vital information which should work to your advantage when you are looking to select a particular breed as a new family member.

 It is very stressful (emotionally and financially) to have a pet that is sick a lot of the time.
-This which can significantly work against you when attempting to enjoy the pet owning experience.
+This can significantly work against you when attempting to enjoy the pet-owning experience.

 In a perfect world, a pet should bring happiness into the home, not sadness.

 Of course, we do not live in a perfect world, which is why knowing such information for the future can be critical to a dog owner.

 The Labrador Corso is predisposed to having health conditions which include Addison’s disease, corneal dystrophy, and cataracts.

 It is strongly recommended that you take your pooch to see your vet annually for its shots and to have a check-up.

 The Labrador Corso is a large, loyal and energetic family-friendly pet that gets along well with children and other pets.